Staff Sgt. Roberto Di Giovine

 Maj.
 Gen. Spears Dedicates MuseumThe new S.C.
 Military Museum on 1225 Bluff Rd. in Columbia is dedicated by Maj.
 Gen. Stanhope S. Spears, The Adjutant General (TAG) of S.C., in honor of all the men and women who have served in the S.C.
 National Guard since Apr.
 2, 1670.
 Spears, who has commanded the S.C.
 National Guard throughout the Global War on Terrorism, began serving as TAG in 1994.
 He is one of the longest serving TAGs in the history of the S.C.
 National Guard.

-The 218th MEB in the War on TerrorThroughout our nation's Global War on Terrorism, the S.C.
+The 218th MEB deploys in support of War on TerrorThroughout our nation's Global War on Terrorism, the S.C.
 National Guard's 218th Maneuver Enhancement Brigade has been deploying to locations both at home and abroad to protect the homeland and fight our nation's enemies.
 Beginning in 2003, the brigade began deploying embedded training teams overseas to Afghanistan.
 In 2008, the 218th 1,600-strong force re-deployed home following a year-long mission to train the Afghan police force and advise Afghan security forces.
 Their mission marked the single largest deployment of S.C.
 Guardsmen since World War II.

 The Last Gray AH-64 ApacheThe last gray AH-64 Apache departs McEntire Joint National Guard Base in Eastover.
 The S.C.
 National Guard's gray Apaches were the only experimental paint scheme authorized by the Army for use on the Apaches during the Global War on Terrorism.
 The 1st of the 151st Air Reconnaissance Battalion (ARB) flew 14 of them in combat from 2004 to 2005.
 Their color made it more difficult for insurgents on the ground to see them coming.
 The grey Apaches also proved to be easier to repair because the experimental color made the skin temperature about 20-30 degrees cooler than the standard Army green paint scheme.